J.D. Vance

 We're effectively run in this country via the Democrats, via the corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and the choices that they made, and so they want to make the rest of the country miserable too.
 Vance on Tucker Carlson Tonight

 Vance has pledged that the Heritage Foundation “is going to play a major role in helping us figure out how to govern, at the White House, at the Senate, at the House, and all across our great country.”
 Subsequently, the Heritage Foundation issued its Project 2025 Mandate, which includes an array of extreme plans for how to govern and radically change our country to advance a Christian Nationalist agenda.
 Vance has championed several of Project 2025’s approaches to remaking the Federal government.
-For example, Vance has proposed mass firings of federal employees that have expertise he dislikes, saying Trump should “[f]ire every single midlevel bureaucrat, every civil servant” and “replace them with our people.”

-Referencing President Andrew Jackson’s willingness to defy a U.S. Supreme Court order against breaking a Cherokee treaty in order to seize gold on Tribal lands, Vance continued: “And when the courts stop you,” he went on, “stand before the country, and say — ‘the chief justice has made his ruling.
+For example, Vance has proposed mass firings of federal employees, saying Trump should “[f]ire every single midlevel bureaucrat, every civil servant” and “replace them with our people.”
+Referencing President Andrew Jackson’s willingness to defy a U.S. Supreme Court order against breaking a Cherokee treaty in order to seize gold on Tribal lands, Vance continued: “And when the courts stop you . . .stand before the country, and say — ‘the chief justice has made his ruling.
 Now let him enforce it.’”

-At a campaign event Vance asserted that “A lot of what this [Trump] campaign is about — and a lot of my own thinking about politics is about — is that our institutions are corrupt […] We have to replace the people who run them.
+At a campaign event Vance asserted that a “lot of what this [Trump] campaign is about — and a lot of my own thinking about politics is about — is that our institutions are corrupt […] We have to replace the people who run them.
 Some of those institutions we have to destroy.”
 In response to Rep. Marjore Taylor Greene’s endorsement, Vance tweeted “Honored to have Marjorie’s endorsement.
 We’re going to win this thing and take the country back from the scumbags.”

-Vance has been a prominent election denier, claiming that “There were certainly people voting illegally on a large-scale basis,” an assertion that has been repeatedly debunked as false.
-In an interview with George Stephanopoulos, Vance twisted the facts to assert “Do I think it was a problem that big technology companies, working with the intelligence services, censored the presidential campaign of Donald Trump?
+Vance has been a prominent election denier, claiming that “[t]here were certainly people voting illegally on a large-scale basis,” an assertion that has been repeatedly debunked as false.
+In an interview with George Stephanopoulos, Vance twisted the facts to assert, “Do I think it was a problem that big technology companies, working with the intelligence services, censored the presidential campaign of Donald Trump?
 Yes.”

-He also asserted, “Do I think it’s a problem that Pennsylvania changed its balloting rules in the middle of the election season in a way that even some courts in Pennsylvania have said was illegal?
+He also said, “Do I think it’s a problem that Pennsylvania changed its balloting rules in the middle of the election season in a way that even some courts in Pennsylvania have said was illegal?
 Yes, I think these were problems…,” even though the courts he cites were overruled by the Pennsylvania Supreme Court, which sought to protect the right of Americans to vote in the presidential election in the midst of a deadly pandemic.

-Vance has also downplayed the risks of Trump returning to power while encouraging punishment of judges and experts who would thwart the threats Trump’s authoritarian agenda poses to American freedom and stability.
+Vance has downplayed the risks of Trump returning to power while encouraging punishment of judges and experts who would thwart the threats Trump’s authoritarian agenda poses to American freedom and stability.

 Vance represents a version of Trumpism and populism that preaches a return to America as a manufacturing industrial power and disavows globalism.
 In his article for The Lamp Magazine, Vance writes about developing his relationship with Oren Cass, founder and Executive Director of American Compass and advisory board member alongside Tucker Carlson of The American Conservative: “[M]y friend Oren Cass published a book arguing that American policy makers have focused far too much on promoting consumption as opposed to productivity, or some other measure of wellbeing.
 The reaction—criticizing Oren for daring to push policies that might lower consumption—almost proved the argument.
 ‘Yes,’ I found myself saying, ‘Oren’s preferred policies might reduce per-capita consumption.
 But that’s precisely the point: our society is more than the sum of its economic statistics.
 If people die sooner in the midst of historic levels of consumption, then perhaps our focus on consumption is misguided.’”

-Vance’s article “Fighting Woke Capital” argues “If you’re manufacturing something, if you depend on cheap energy, if you’re building something with your hands, or employing those who do for shipping goods from one part of the country to another, you are fundamentally less woke than the digital technology oligarchy that’s trying to destroy the country.”
+Vance’s article “Fighting Woke Capital” argues, “If you’re manufacturing something, if you depend on cheap energy, if you’re building something with your hands, or employing those who do for shipping goods from one part of the country to another, you are fundamentally less woke than the digital technology oligarchy that’s trying to destroy the country.”
 Vance contributed to Oren Cass’s works, and Cass’s “Rebuilding American Capitalism” frames “new conservative economics and domestic policy propounded by American Compass and politicians including Senators Marco Rubio, Josh Hawley, and J.D.
 Vance.”

 Vance, in discussing shared industrial policy ideas with Cass, criticized DEI initiatives and has called for increasing taxes on corporations that off-shore jobs.
 Vance praised Vivek Ramaswamy’s attack on corporate DEI initiatives, writing a blurb for Ramaswamy’s book: “In this engaging, brilliant book, Vivek Ramaswamy hits the nail on the head: companies go woke because they get richer from division rather than unity.
 This book is an essential weapon in the battle to reclaim America’s soul.”

 Vance’s economic and domestic policy positions include climate crisis denial (“No, I don’t think there is, either”), opposition to supporting Ukraine against Russia (“I don’t really care what happens to Ukraine one way or another” “I’m not throwing my grandparents into poverty so that we can buy Zelensky’s ministers a bigger yacht”), and smearing undocumented immigrants as prone to drugs and crime.
 He has also pushed the “Great Replacement” conspiracy theory (“Joe Biden’s open border is killing Ohioans with more illegal drugs and more democrat voters pouring into this country”).
 His Timely Departure Act legislation would force visa holders to put up a $5,000 to a $15,000 bond or cash payment to be returned only upon their exiting the U.S. at the end of their visa term.
-The New York Times reported on Vance’s plans to seek revenge against Democrats’ immigration policy, advocating for the Trump Administration to “seize the assets of the Ford Foundation” and redistribute them to people suffering from “radical open-borders agenda.”
+The New York Times reported on Vance’s plans to seek revenge against those whose politics he disagrees with, advocating for the Trump Administration to “seize the assets of the Ford Foundation” and redistribute them to people suffering from “radical open-borders agenda.”

-At a 2022 speech at Pacifica Christian High School in Southern California, Vance asserted “This is one of the great tricks that I think the sexual revolution pulled on the American populace, which is the idea that like, ‘well, OK, these marriages were fundamentally, you know, they were maybe even violent, but certainly they were unhappy.
+At a 2022 speech at Pacifica Christian High School in Southern California, Vance asserted, “This is one of the great tricks that I think the sexual revolution pulled on the American populace, which is the idea that like, ‘well, OK, these marriages were fundamentally, you know, they were maybe even violent, but certainly they were unhappy.
 And so getting rid of them and making it easier for people to shift spouses like they change their underwear, that’s going to make people happier in the long term.”

 Vance contends, “Culturally, something has clearly shifted.
 I think it’s easy but also probably true to blame the sexual revolution of the 1960s.
 My grandparents had an incredibly chaotic marriage in a lot of ways, but they never got divorced, right?
 They were together to the end, ’til death do us part.
 That was a really important thing to my grandmother and my grandfather.”
 When writing about his grandparent’s marriage in his memoir, “Hillbilly Elegy,” Vance describes his grandmother attempting to murder his grandfather for returning home drunk: “Mamaw, never one to tell a lie, calmly retrieved a gasoline canister from the garage, poured it all over her husband, lit a match, and dropped it on his chest.
 When Papaw burst into flames, their 11-year-old daughter jumped into action to put out the fire and save his life.”

-Again addressing the importance he places on marriage, Vance praised Viktor Orban’s policy in Hungary, saying “they offer loans to newly married couples that are forgiven at some point later if those couples have actually stayed together and had kids.
+Again addressing the importance he places on marriage, Vance praised Viktor Orban’s policy in Hungary, saying, “they offer loans to newly married couples that are forgiven at some point later if those couples have actually stayed together and had kids.
 Why can’t we do that here?
 Why can’t we actually promote family formation?”

 Reflecting on his motivations for converting to Catholicism in 2019 in an interview, Vance discussed his conversion: “One, I was pretty moved by the Confessions.
 I’ve probably read it in bits and pieces twice over the past 15 or so years.
 There’s a chapter from [St. Augustine’s] The City of God that’s incredibly relevant now that I’m thinking about policy.
 There’s just a way that Augustine is an incredibly powerful advocate for the things that the Church believes.
 And one of the subtexts about my return to Christianity is that I had come from a world that wasn’t super-intellectual about the Christian faith.
 I spend a lot of my time these days among a lot of intellectual people who aren’t Christian.
 Augustine gave me a way to understand Christian faith in a strongly intellectual way.
 I also went through an angry atheist phase.
 As someone who spent a lot of his life buying into the lie that you had to be stupid to be a Christian, Augustine really demonstrated in a moving way that that’s not true.”
 Vance admits “The sexual abuse crisis made me wonder whether joining the Church meant subjecting my child to an institution that cared more for its own reputation than the protection of its members.
 Working through these feelings delayed my conversion for at least a few months.”

 In reconciling the value of his faith in his life, Vance has asserted that his new faith “demanded that I let go of grudges, and forgive even those who wronged me.”
-Yet in his primary campaign, Vance went on Tucker Carlson’s show, saying, “We are effectively run in this country via the Democrats, via our corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and the choices that they’ve made, and so they want to make the rest of the country miserable too… you look at Kamala Harris, Pete Buttigieg, AOC.
+Yet, in his primary campaign, Vance went on Tucker Carlson’s show, saying, “We are effectively run in this country via the Democrats, via our corporate oligarchs, by a bunch of childless cat ladies who are miserable at their own lives and the choices that they’ve made, and so they want to make the rest of the country miserable too… you look at Kamala Harris, Pete Buttigieg, AOC.
 The entire future of the Democrats is controlled by people without children.”

-When denigrating “woke” universities, Vance has threatened “The United States Senate is prepared to use its full investigative powers to uncover circumvention, covert or otherwise, of the Supreme Court’s ruling,” warning universities to “retain admissions documents in anticipation of future congressional investigations.”
+When denigrating “woke” universities, Vance has threatened: “The United States Senate is prepared to use its full investigative powers to uncover circumvention, covert or otherwise, of the Supreme Court’s ruling,” warning universities to “retain admissions documents in anticipation of future congressional investigations.”